Getting Started

 Go to generateDP for a complete list of control parameters.

-showDif, a method in the pyemaps display module visualizes the si_dp diffraction pattern with options controling whether to show Kikuchi lines or Miller Indexes.
+showDif, a method in the pyEMAPS display module visualizes the si_dp diffraction pattern with options controling whether to show Kikuchi lines or Miller Indexes.

 Bloch Wave Dynamic Diffraction Simulation